hansake/Reverse_web_proxy/README.md

 * sudo chmod 600 /etc/ssl/localcerts/*

 The file "reverseproxy" is used to configure the web proxy.
-Copy this file to /etc/nginx/sites-available
+Copy this file to the directory /etc/nginx/sites-available.
 The configuration file will be enabled by making a soft link en the sites-enabled directory.

 First remove the link to the default configuration: